College of Education and Human Sciences

 Student and Career Development

-The Watson Family Center for Student Development (106 Willard Hall) partners with students to support and connect them with success resources and services beginning with their first interaction with the College.
-The Watson Center is the primary welcome center and informational resource for every prospective student and accompanying family member connecting to the College.
+The Watson Family Center for Student and Career Development (106 Willard Hall) partners with students to support and connect them with success resources and services beginning with their first interaction with the College.
+The Watson Center is the primary welcome point and informational resource for every prospective student and accompanying family member connecting to the College.
 Prospective student coordinators and student recruitment assistants help future students learn about academic programs and student experiences in the College of Education and Human Sciences through individual appointments, facility tours, and other connection activities.

 Academic Advising